U.S. Veterans Application Process

 - College Opportunity Fund (COF) pays a portion of your total in-state tuition and is eligible for undergraduate students.
-Simply apply for the COF on your admissions application (see last question).
+Simply apply for the COF on your admissions application (see the last question).

 Required Enrollment Forms for Veterans

 As a veteran, in addition to applying for enrollment to the College, you will need to submit the following pieces of information to the Veteran Service’s Office.